 There are usually some great coupon codes on cards in November, so now is the time to take advantage.

-This month, get the calendar out and start planning all of the Christmas activities that you want to do!
-This includes penciling in time for a visit to Santa, baking cookies with family and seeing holiday lights!
+But those traditions are what makes for the good family memories.
+So, be sure to schedule in time for a visit to Santa, baking cookies with family and seeing holiday lights!
 It’s not too early to start scheduling these must do events in your calendar to ensure that they happen.

 The holidays can get so busy with other obligations that you don’t want to forget to allow time for some of your family’s favorite traditions!

-The final item on the November to-do list is ordering all of our family’s Christmas outfits including pajamas!
 When the kids were very little, I always coordinated their holiday outfits.
-I am not sure I can get away with that anymore as my oldest is eleven!
+I am not sure I can get away with that anymore as my oldest is a teenager!
 But, I still try to color coordinate them for the holidays as much as allowable.